 As they see it, male hominids were “better able to fight for mates and thus more likely to reproduce," never mind their pugnacious sperm.
 And naturally, “fights also were for food, water, land, and shelter to support a family [a nuclear family we presume, and over pride, reputation and for revenge," in other words, all the reasons that these researchers would likely consider beating someone to death for.

 Completely overlooked was the possibility that punching a hungry wolf in the throat might be a lot more effective than slapping him, or that fisting boiled yucca root into a mash could also be useful.
-And should we assume that female hominids, also with hands for punching, boxed for mates, food, and ego too?
+And should we assume that female hominids, also with hands for punching, boxed other females for mates, food, and ego too?

 2. Humans, including men, are far more adept at cooperation than competition.
 Only highly developed communication and cooperation allowed for the growth of our large brains.
 Only sophisticated coordination allowed for monthly hominid reunions.
 Only strong female bonding, i.e. feminist solidarity – a feature that by the way precludes male domination in bonobo society – allowed for the synchronization of the menstrual cycle.